twsla

 $twsla extract -f fail -e ip

-Press the s key and save it with CSV.
+Press the s key to save as CSV.

 tfidf command

-Find an unusual log using TF-IDF.
+Find rare logs using TF-IDF.

 $twsla help tfidf